-Make your own cute turban headbands in a matter of minutes!
-Step by step tutorial below.
+Make your own cute turban headbands in a matter of minutes with this step by step tutorial.

 Last week I was able to hang out with my Activity Day girls again.
 They haven’t gotten someone to take my place yet but I know it’s coming.
 This week we did a fun little sewing activity.
 I spent many years teaching children’s sewing classes so I love being able to do a sewing project with these girls now and then.
 I also wanted to make myself some of those cute knit turban headbands I’ve seen people wearing so I thought I’d teach the girls how to do it too.